 Grandview is a medium-sized city located in the state of Missouri.
 With a population of 26,209 people and seven constituent neighborhoods, Grandview is the 26th largest community in Missouri.

 Grandview is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Grandview is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Grandview who work in office and administrative support (16.36%), food service (10.65%), and sales jobs (10.17%).
+There are especially a lot of people living in Grandview who work in office and administrative support (14.31%), sales jobs (9.89%), and management occupations (8.12%).

-In terms of college education, Grandview is nearly on par with the US average for all cities of 21.84%: 20.10% of adults 25 and older in Grandview have a bachelor's degree or advanced degree.
+The percentage of adults in Grandview who are college-educated is close to the national average for all communities of 21.84%: 20.84% of the adults in Grandview have a bachelor's degree or advanced degree.

-The per capita income in Grandview in 2010 was $20,538, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
-This equates to an annual income of $82,152 for a family of four.
+The per capita income in Grandview in 2018 was $26,597, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
+This equates to an annual income of $106,388 for a family of four.
 However, Grandview contains both very wealthy and poor people as well.

 Grandview is an extremely ethnically-diverse city.
 The people who call Grandview home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grandview residents report their race to be White, followed by Black or African-American.
 Grandview also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.11% of the city’s residents.
-Important ancestries of people in Grandview include Irish, English, Italian, and French.
+People of Hispanic or Latino origin account for 11.76% of the city’s residents.
+Important ancestries of people in Grandview include German, Irish, English, Italian, and French.

 The most common language spoken in Grandview is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.